FREQUENTLY ASKED QUESTIONS

 How will I know if you’re the right coach for me?

-The single most important factor in a coaching relationship is for you and your coach to ‘connect’.
-The best way to find out if I’m the right person to be working with you, is to get in touch.
-I’ll give you a call to find out what you need.
-I’m committed to only working with clients I believe I can help, so I’ll let you know if I don’t think I’m right and I’ll do my best to refer you to someone else who can help.
+The single most important factor in a coaching relationship is for you and your coach to feel some sense of connection.
+The best way to find out if I’m the right person to be working with you is to get in touch.
+I’ll give you a call to find out what you’re looking for.
+I’m committed to only working with clients I believe I can help, so I’ll let you know if I don’t think I’m right and I’ll refer you to someone else who can help.